phajy/DiscDegeneracies/poster/main.typ

 #let poster_models = secblock(fill: COLOR_GREEN)[
   = Models

-  Description of Gradus and how we can produce thick discs, non-Kerr geometry, etc. Include a nice figure or two.

-  Image of thick disc and eclipsed inner disc.
+  We make use of the new general relativistic ray tracer #smallcaps[Gradus.jl] (Baker & Young 2025) which is able to model more realistic scenarios, specifically with arbitrary spacetimes, disc, and corona geometries.
+In this poster we restrict ourselves to an initial study of thick discs self-consistently illuminated by a lamppost corona (see, e.g., Taylor & Reynolds 2018).

   #figure(
     block(image("figs/disc_profile_a_0.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Disc profiles for different values of the Eddington fraction, $dot(m)$.]
+    caption: [Disc cross sections for a range of Eddington fractions, $dot(m)$, illuminated by a lamppost corona.]
   )

   #figure(
     block(image("figs/disc_obscuration.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Obscuration of the inner disc which is responsible for the largest gravitational redshift.]
+    caption: [Razor-thin disc (a) and thick disc (b).
+Note the obscured innermost radii in (b) -- this will be more significant at high inclination.]
   )

-  // include a gradus logo
+  #place(top + right, dx: 60pt, dy: -110pt, image("logos/gradus.png", width: 15%))
 ]

 // simulated spectra
 #let poster_spectra = secblock(fill: COLOR_RED)[
   = Simulated Spectra

-  We use SpectralFitting.jl to simulate XMM data.
-We can simulate any observatory.
-Include an example spectrum.
-Include a figure showing a simulated spectrum.
-We fit these with a standard disc line you'd expect for a lamp post model.
+  As an initial test, we use #smallcaps[SpectralFitting.jl] to simulate high-quality _XMM-Newton_ observations of thin discs, and fit these simulations with thin disc models.
+We then try simulating thick discs at high inclination angles and fit these with thin disc models.
+This is an initial proof of concept and we will simulate a range of discs, coronae, and spacetimes in the future.

-  Figure of fit to a simulated spectrum with residuals.
+  // Figure of fit to a simulated spectrum with residuals.

-  // include a spectral fitting logo
+  #place(top + right, dx: 80pt, dy: -80pt, image("logos/spectral_fitting.svg", width: 23%))
 ]

 // preliminary results